 Nate Wolf has served as head coach of the Defender women’s and men’s cross country programs since 2015.

-His 2015, 2017 and 2018 women’s teams claimed GPAC titles while the 2016 and 2019 teams were runner-up finishers.
-All five of those teams qualified for the NAIA National Championship where they twice earned 11th place finishes along with a ninth and 23rd place team finish.
-Wolf also coached Audrey Brooks to NAIA All-American status in 2017 and Annechiena Knevelbaard to a 2018 GPAC Championship.
+His 2015, 2017, 2018 and 2020 women’s teams claimed GPAC titles while the 2016 and 2019 teams were runner-up finishers.
+All six of those teams qualified for the NAIA National Championship where they twice earned 11th place finishes along with an eighth, ninth and 23rd place team finish.
+Wolf also coached Audrey Brooks to NAIA All-American status in 2017, Annechiena Knevelbaard to a 2018 GPAC Championship and Jessica Kampman to All-American status in 2020.

 The Defender men were runner-up finishers in the GPAC in 2016 and finished third in 2017 before breaking through with the program's first GPAC Title in 2018.
-The men repeated again as GPAC Champions in 2019.
-Both of those teams raced at the NAIA National Championship where the 2018 team finished 10th and the 2019 team finished 16th.
+The men repeated again as GPAC Champions in 2019 and 2020.
+All three of those conference champion teams Both of those teams raced at the NAIA National Championship where the 2018 team finished 10th and the 2019 team finished 16th while the 2020 team claimed 13th.
 Wolf coached Caleb Drake to NAIA All-American status in 2016 and he coached the GPAC individual champion, Eric Steiger, in 2018.

-Wolf has been named GPAC Women’s Cross Country Coach of the Year three times at Dordt University and has won the honor twice in men's cross country.
+Wolf has been named GPAC Women’s Cross Country Coach of the Year four times at Dordt University and has won the honor three times in men's cross country.
+He's been the USTFCCCA Regional Coach of the Year for women in 2018 and for men in 2019 and 2020.
+Wolf also claimed National Assistant Track Coach of the Year for the Men's Indoor season in 2021.

 Coach Wolf is an assistant in the Defender Track program where he is responsible for the development of distance and middle distance runners, as well as high jumpers and hurdlers.